 - Quizzes may be conducted as the course progresses.
 Students will be given advanced notice of quiz dates.
 Unexcused absences during a quiz will be assigned a grade of zero.
-Re-writes or extra work will not be granted for missed quizzes or unsuccessful attempts. - Midterm is tentatively scheduled for the week of February 26 during scheduled lecture.
+Re-writes or extra work will not be granted for missed quizzes or unsuccessful attempts. - Midterm is tentatively scheduled for the week of February 25 during scheduled lecture.
 Do not plan activities or trips during this period.
 Unexcused absences during a term test will be assigned a grade of zero.
-Students with absences in excess of 4 classes before term tests will be refused the ability to move any test weightings to the final exam. - Final exams will be written as scheduled by the Registrar during the exam period from April 14-24, 2023.
+At the discretion of the instructor, students with absences in excess of 4 classes before midterm will be refused the ability to move any test weightings to the final exam. - Final exams will be written as scheduled by the Registrar during the exam period from April 17 24, 2024.
 Do not plan activities or trips during this period.
-Re-writes for the final exam will not be granted, and any unexcused absences will be assigned a grade of zero.
+Any unexcused absences will be assigned a grade of zero.